State Earned Income Tax Credits

 Washington is the only state without state income tax and a state EITC.
 Eligible Washington residents apply to the Washington Department of Revenue to receive the credit.
 The state verifies eligibility by matching IRS data to the application.
 The revenue department is required to work with the IRS to pay the rebate automatically as quickly as possible.
 Filers who are eligible for the federal EITC are also eligible for the Washington EITC, with the state credit amount based on the filer's income and family size.

 Twenty-seven states, the District of Columbia, Guam and Puerto Rico have a refundable earned income tax credit, similar to the federal government.
-Delaware and Maryland offer a refundable and nonrefundable EITC, but applicants much choose one or the other.
+Delaware, Maryland and Virginia offer a refundable and nonrefundable EITC, but applicants much choose one or the other.
 To be eligible for EITC refunds at the state and federal levels, a tax return must be filed.
 Since many low-income workers are not required to file a return, they often miss out on the full value of refundable credits.
 In response, several states have implemented measures to increase the awareness of EITCs.
 Iowa and Maine are among states that require beneficiaries of certain assistance programs to be informed of the benefits of EITCs.

 Laws in Oregon, Vermont and Virginia directly charge state agency heads with leading EITC outreach activities.
 Oregon requires its Bureau of Labor and Industries commissioner to adopt rules requiring employers to share information about state and federal EITCs with their employees.
 In addition, several states including Iowa, Oklahoma, Texas and Virginia appropriate funds or implement measures to help state and federal EITC-eligible families prepare their tax filings.